Some of the best arranged by instrument or voice

 five years here and recorded a CD called Came the Dawn with

-some Newfoundland musicians, and he is an honourary Newfoundlander
+some Newfoundland musicians, and was an honourary Newfoundlander

 in my opinion

-and ranks up there with Kelly and Christina but not above.
+and ranked up there with Kelly and Christina.
 He and

 a Cd called From Island to Island which is pretty good.